LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

 Last year a working group organised by the DCMS began creating a public library data schema.
 There is more detail on that in [library open data: an update](https://dcmslibraries.blog.gov.uk/2020/08/03/library-open-data-an-update/) by Claire Back.
 The [library data schema pages](https://schema.librarydata.uk) are also available to explore.
 But here's some personal thoughts on the membership dataset.

-All public libraries hold data on members.
+All public libraries hold membership data.
 And it has plenty of problems and discussion points.
 To start with, how long do people remain members without using their library?
 I have loads of library cards, and like to think of myself as a member of them all.
-But those libraries will have deleted me years ago.
+But many of those libraries will have deleted me years ago.

 <figure>
   <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2020-08-24-library-cards.jpg" alt="A set of library cards including a school library and 7 other library services"/>
   <figcaption>I'm a 'cardholder' of quite a few library services.
 But no longer a member.</figcaption>
 </figure>

 Do I even need to be a member to use these libraries?
 People that only go in to read papers aren't.
 Or those working on laptops.
 Or are they?
-I've heard some services insist on checking out newspapers in the same way as books.
+I've heard some services insist loan out newspapers in the same way as books.
 And require membership to log onto WiFi.
 These are decisions for library services, though they'll affect how easy it is to compare data.

 ## Quirks in the data